kyma-project/test-infra/cmd/image-builder/image-builder.md

 Check the list and description of the available flags in the [main.go](https://github.com/kyma-project/test-infra/blob/df945b96654d60f82b9738cd98129191c5e753c8/cmd/image-builder/main.go#L668) file.

-## Azure DevOps Build Backend (ADO)
+## Azure DevOps (ADO) Build Backend

-The Image Builder by default is used to call ADO API and trigger the `oci-image-builder` pipeline ADO pipeline.
+Image Builder is, by default, used to call ADO API and trigger the `oci-image-builder` ADO pipeline.
 When using the ADO backend, Image Builder is used as a client collecting values from flags and environment variables and calling ADO API.
 Image Builder triggers the `oci-image-builder` pipeline.
 This pipeline is responsible for processing parameters provided in a call and building, pushing, and signing an image.
-The Image Builder passes the tag definitions and values provided by the user as a base64-encoded pipeline `Tags` parameter.
+Image Builder passes the tag definitions and values provided by the user as a base64-encoded pipeline **Tags** parameter.
 Encoding the value allows for passing special characters in the tag values without the need to escape them.

-The Image Builder is used as part of the `oci-image-builder` pipeline in the ADO backend too.
+Image Builder is used as part of the `oci-image-builder` pipeline in the ADO backend, too.
 It's used to execute steps responsible for generating image tags and signing images using the signify service.

-Apart from building images using ADO, Image Builder also supports preview mode.
-In preview mode, Image Builder does not trigger the ADO pipeline but generates a YAML file with the pipeline definition.
+Apart from building images using ADO, Image Builder also supports the preview mode.
+In the preview mode, Image Builder does not trigger the ADO pipeline but generates a YAML file with the pipeline definition.
 Using this mode allows for the validation of the pipeline definition syntax before triggering it.
-To use preview mode, add the `--ado-preview-run=true` flag.
+To use the preview mode, add the `--ado-preview-run=true` flag.
 To specify a path to the YAML file with the pipeline definition, use the `--ado-preview-run-yaml-path` flag.